prisae/git-intro/README.md

 # git-intro

-Collection of introductory slides for git
+Collection of introductory slides for git.